AniketGupta25/hard-hat-care/README.md

 **USE CASE:** Corporate officers can periodically leverage this tool to identify employees most at risk for depression and get them treatment.

 **DISCLAIMER:** Hard-Hate Care is not intended to diagnose depression.
 This does not provide medical advice.
-Please seek professional care only.
+Seek professional care only.

 ## Hard hats are not enough :triangular_flag_on_post: